chisNaN/git-tuto/README.md

 This configuration will correct and execute a wrong typo command after 5 seconds (be careful!).

+`git config --global --edit`

+To edit directly with terminal editor your global config

 ### Handy commands

 `git checkout -`